civicrm/civicrm-svn/tests/qunit/README.txt

 ==== TODO ====

- * Display a browsable list of all tests.
+ * GUI Testing -- Display a browsable list of all tests.

- * Each test-suite must be run individually.
-This is OK for now.
-In the future, we might further automate -- e.g. we could make a WebTest which iterates through tests/qunit/*/index.php and checks the outcome for each.
+ * Automatic Testing -- Add an item to the WebTest suite (e.g.
+   WebTest_Core_QUnitTestCase) which iteratively executes each QUnit test-suite and verifies that they pass.